fuzzysearch404/LaunchpadVeyonController/README.md

 2) Configure the pads:
 	* The blue pads represent empty pads - press any of them in the GUI or on the physical Launchpad device to configure them.
-	* The red pads represent configured pads - press any of them in the GUI or on the physical Launchpad device to configure them or delete their configurations.
+	* The red pads represent configured pads - press any of them in the GUI or on the physical Launchpad device to configure them or to delete their configurations.

 ![Editing the pads](https://i.imgur.com/3FFVySU.png)
 3) Exit the configuration mode.
 Turn `File -> Configure Pads` off.